gangueboris/SortingVisualizer/README.md

 # SortingVisualizer
-Welcome to my personal project, the Sorting Visualizer!
-This project serves as a platform for me to challenge and enhance my knowledge in various aspects of software development, including sorting algorithms, DOM manipulations, function writing to solve problems, and project management.
+Welcome to my personal project, the Sorting Visualizer! this project challenged and enhanced my knowledge in various aspects of software development, including sorting algorithms, DOM manipulations, function writing to solve problems, and project management.

 Sorting Algorithms: Explore various sorting algorithms implemented in JavaScript, visualized to aid understanding and comparison.